Former Sen. John Warner dead at 94, married Elizabeth Taylor

 Warner, a Republican, was elected to the Senate in 1978 and served five terms.
 He announced in 2007 that he would not run again in 2008.

-A former secretary of the Navy, Warner was for a time was chairman of the Senate Armed Services Committee.
+A former secretary of the Navy, Warner was for a time chairman of the Senate Armed Services Committee.
 He had an independent streak that sometimes angered more conservative GOP leaders.

 Warner was also the sixth of Taylor's seven husbands.
 The two were married from 1976 to 1982.